-It is generally considered that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the property will be equivalent in value to a freehold for decades to come.
+It is generally considered that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 35 years left, the premises will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |